 Why HLS live streaming?

 HLS live streaming refers to a particular streaming delivery protocol.
-HLS live streaming, or HTTP Live Streaming, was developed by Apple as an alternative to Flash-based online video.
-Flash can cause security problems, and thus is being phased out.
+HLS live streaming, or HTTP Live Streaming was developed by Apple as an alternative to Flash-based online video.
+Flash can cause security problems, and this is being phased out.

 Today, HLS live streaming is supported on desktop computers, Android and iOS mobile devices, tablets, smart TVs, and most other devices.
 It’s the most popular (86%) and widely compatible streaming format.
 We recommend that everyone use the HLS live streaming protocol whenever possible.

 All of the major OVPs support HLS streaming, including the ones we’ll consider below.
 With this in mind, let’s look at UStream and a number of UStream alternative platforms.

 UStream was launched in 2007 as a streaming solution aimed at helping members of the military stationed overseas to connect with their families.
 After IBM acquired the company in 2016, the service is now officially known as the IBM Cloud Video unit.